-- 5. Express a fraction with denominator 10 as an equivalent fraction with denominator 100, and use this technique to add two fractions with respective denominators 10 and 100.4 For example, express 3/10 as 30/100, and 3/10 + 4/100 = 34/100. - 6.
-Use decimal notation for fractions with denominators 10 or 100.
-For example, rewrite 0.62 as 62/100; describe a length as 0.62 meters; locate 0.62 on a number line diagram.
+- 4.NF.5 Express a fraction with denominator 10 as an equivalent fraction with denominator 100, and use this technique to add two fractions with respective denominators 10 and 100.
+(Note: Students who can generate equivalent fractions can develop strategies for adding fractions with unlike denominators in general.
+But addition and subtraction with unlike denominators in general is not a requirement at this grade.)
+For example, express 3/10 as 30/100, and add 3/10 + 4/100 = 34/100. - 4.NF.6 Use decimal notation for fractions with denominators 10 or 100.
+For example, rewrite 0.62 as 62/100; describe a length as 0.62 meters; locate 0.62 on a number line diagram. - 4.NF.7 Compare two decimals to hundredths by reasoning about their size.
+Recognize that comparisons are valid only when the two decimals refer to the same whole.
+Record the results of comparisons with the symbols >, =, or <, and justify the conclusions, e.g., by using a visual model.